utk-cs340-fall24/Pick-Your-Place/sprint3/nmaheshw/nmaheshw.md

 For issue #61, a problem that we noticed during sprint 2 is that the identified city card would just stay in its place on the page before we searched for it.
 This could be inconvenient, in theory, if we had several city cards and it stuck to its position at the bottom of the page- leading to confusion about whether or not it actually exists simply because it is not visible unless the user scrolled.
 Therefore, to add scalability to our search functionality, I made the city card that is the result of a search slide over to the very left of the page near the top, so it is visible right under the search bar as the result.

-For the ajax function........
+I also worked on the ajax function, which will act like a middleman that ensure data is fetched properly from the server as we package up the user's bucket list into an email.
+It is currently in progress, and we will work on refining/finalizing it throughout sprint 4.